Affiliate link disclosure:

 Have you been to Vietnam and where was your first stop?
 How did you find it?

 P.S.
-You can read more about my time in Vietnam via the following link:
+You can read about my next destination in Vietnam which was Cat Ba Island for an alternative Halong Bay tour via the following link:

 Follow Our Journey!